mbinnun/dbdyncode/README.md

 # dbdyncode
-Run NodeJS code stored on database
+Run a NodeJS code, stored on a mongoDB database.

 ----
 **Installation**